ds4se/chapters/williams/TheisenWilliams.md

 appearing most frequently in the set of crashes and provides this information to the user.
 The more often a function appears in crashes, the more likely a fault exists in that function.
+Stack traces were also used in the development of StackMine [3], a tool that uses stack traces to help software development teams discover software performance bugs in use at Microsoft.

 ## Another use of stack traces?

 ![](tangle.png)

-Figure 1:  A tangled web of files
+Figure 1:  A tangled web of files.
+Each node represents a file in a software system, while the edges represent relationships between files, such as function calls.

 Take a look at Figure 1.
 This graph represents a software system, with individual nodes representing